Mini-class

 The unbiasedness condition remains $\mathbb{E}_{q_\theta}[s_\theta \cdot k] = \mathbb{E}_{q_\theta}[s_\theta \cdot k_1]$, exactly the same as on-policy.

-Key insight: In an off-policy policy-gradient estimator, the importance weight $\frac{q_\theta}{\mu}$ multiplies the entire policy-gradient term.
+One point is worth making explicit here: in the token/sample-level off-policy policy-gradient term discussed in this post, the importance weight $\frac{q_\theta}{\mu}$ multiplies the whole policy-gradient estimator.
 There is no need to additionally importance-weight the KL scalar inside the shaped reward.
 Therefore:

 • Shaped reward keeps its original form: $\tilde{R} = R - \beta \cdot k_1$ (not $R - \beta \cdot \frac{q_\theta}{\mu} k_1$)